ethereum/go-ethereum/README.md

-## Go Ethereum
+## Pluggable Go Ethereum

-Official Golang execution layer implementation of the Ethereum protocol.
+Unofficial Golang execution layer implementation of the Ethereum protocol with plugin support

+The goal is to allow anyone to build [go plugins](https://pkg.go.dev/plugin) that follow our standard plugin interface, and run code alongside the node while accessing core geth capabilities.

+Plugins are running in an isolated mode, crashing with a plugin won't stop the node.
+Of course, playing with internal geth stuff can break your node.

+Example use cases:
+- create a plugin that performs better evm simulations, extracting traces quickly
+- create a block builder

 [![API Reference](
 https://camo.githubusercontent.com/915b7be44ada53c290eb157634330494ebe3e30a/68747470733a2f2f676f646f632e6f72672f6769746875622e636f6d2f676f6c616e672f6764646f3f7374617475732e737667